Financial Aid & Scholarships

 It can feel overwhelming to figure out how to pay for college as an undocumented student.
 However, you have access to financial aid options that help reduce the financial barriers to pursuing your educational goals.

 Financial aid refers to scholarships, grants, work-study, and loans that help students pay for college.
 Undocumented students who qualify under Assembly Bill (AB) 540 criteria can apply for financial aid by submitting the California Development, Relief, and Education for Alien Minors (Dream) Act Application.

 As a state law, the California Dream Act is separate from the federal Deferred Action for Childhood Arrivals (DACA) program.
 Undocumented students in California can still apply for financial aid without DACA status.

-Please note: if you qualify under AB 540, you must complete the California Dream Act application as soon as possible or before March 2nd of your senior year of high school.
-Learn more ...
+Please note: If you qualify under AB 540, you must complete the application as soon as possible or before March 2nd of your senior year.

 General Scholarship Information*

 A scholarship is money awarded to a student to help pay for his/her college education expenses.
 Scholarships, like grants, are monetary gifts that do not need to be repaid.
-Where grants are monetary gifts from public sources (from federal and state governments,) scholarships generally come from private sources.
+Where grants are monetary gifts from public sources (from federal and state governments), scholarships generally come from private sources.

 There are a wide variety of scholarships offered in varying amounts and for various purposes.
 For example, a scholarship may cover the entire cost of your tuition or it might be a one-time award of a few hundred dollars.
 Either way, scholarships are worth applying for because they can help reduce the cost of your education.
 Use the websites below to search for scholarships.